 As soon as possible, notify any affected party of your loved one’s passing.
 This can include their employer, social security, the bank, and their insurance company for example.
 They may request specific information at that time such as your loved one’s birth date and social security number.
 They may also ask for a copy of the death certificate.

 Obtain a death certificate

 You will need multiple copies of the death certificate.
 This usually can be requested from the mortuary involved or can be requested from the local health department in the state or county where your loved one died, where the wrongful death occurred.

 You will need to gather documentation regarding your loved one.
 This includes things like their will and other estate planning documents, life insurance policies, bank account information, and marriage certificates for example.

 In order to conduct business on behalf of your loved one, it is important to know that you can request to be a temporary administrator of the estate.
 This will enable you to obtain court authorization to handle emergency matters on behalf of the estate.
 These proceedings involve filing an application, which when approved will allow you to act as the administrator of the estate quickly.

 It is important to note that the powers that are granted on a temporary basis are limited to matters that need to be dealt with immediately.
 Generally, it will be necessary for the temporary administrator to post a bond, however, the rules vary by state.

 Permanent administration of the estate

 To be the permanent administrator you will need to be appointed in order to act on behalf of the estate.
-This process will be similar whether or not the your loved one had a will.
+This process will be similar to whether or not your loved one had a will.